 Ursula K. Le Guin, Gaverel Rocannon, Rocannon’s World

-It feels to me as if this dimension, this One Mind or Consciousness or whatever it is, this invisible, untouchable reality, is “interested” in me.
-At times it feels like it’s guiding and affirming me.
+It feels to me as if this dimension, this One Mind, Consciousness or the Sacred Self, is “interested” in me.
+At times I feel like it’s guiding and affirming me.
 Tiny, insignificant, unimportant me.
 This makes no rational sense.
 Yet this is my experience.
-Others might dismiss it with a scoff and a flick of the hand.
-Yet this is my experience, and it brings meaning and peace.
+Others might dismiss it with a flick of the hand.
+Yet it is my experience, and it brings meaning and peace.

 I believe I’m fairly conscious of the terrifying reality beneath the surface of life.
 I’m often acutely aware of the tininess of my one little soul and body in a universe too vast to even imagine.
 I’m constantly reminded of my mortality and often have the feeling that death hovers just over my left shoulder.
 And sometimes I am awakened to deeper levels of reality which deepen my despair.